saulrichardson/solstice/data/cache/FlublokPI/extracted/document.md

 i

 subjects, 6 Flublok recipients and 4 IIV3 recipients.
-One of the SAEs, vasovagal syncope following injection of Flublok, was considered related to administration of study vaccine A d lt 65 f
+One of the SAEs, vasovagal syncope following injection of Flublok, was considered related to administration of study vaccine.
+A
+d lt 65
+f